omermbashir/Planning-Tool/README.md

 ## Why I Built This

 On any given week I'm juggling around 10 concurrent tasks while managing a small team.
 My leadership team wanted clearer visibility on capacity, timelines, and long-term planning, but building slides and reports every week would add too much extra overhead.
 We already track work in Jira, but they wanted Gantt charts, capacity views, and a roadmap.
 So I built a tool to bridge that gap.
-Update one spreadsheet and the script generates everything in seconds.
+All I need to do now is update one spreadsheet and the script generates everything in seconds.

 ## What It Generates